AICC/CMI-5_Spec_Current/cmi5_runtime.md

 Conformance to this specification is defined in section.

-In this specification, “must” is to be interpreted as a requirement on an implementation;
+In this specification, “MUST” is to be interpreted as a requirement on an implementation;
-“must not” is to be interpreted as a prohibition.
+“MUST NOT” is to be interpreted as a prohibition.

-“Should” is to be interpreted as a recommendation for implementation; “should not” is to be interpreted as the converse of “should”.
+“Should” is to be interpreted as a recommendation for implementation; “SHOULD NOT” is to be interpreted as the converse of “SHOULD”.

 “May” is to be interpreted as a course of action that is permissible within the limits of the specification; “need not” indicates a course of action that is not required.

-Uses of XAPI specification outside the scope this specification do not affect conformance with this specification.
+Uses of xAPI specification outside the scope this specification do not affect conformance with this specification.

 <a name="au_conformance"></a>
 ##4.1 Assignable Unit (AU)

-An Assignable Unit must conform to all requirements listed in Section 7 – AU Requirements
+An Assignable Unit MUST conform to all requirements listed in Section 7 – AU Requirements

-An Assignable Unit must conform to all requirements as specified in the XAPI specification (see References)
+An Assignable Unit MUST conform to all requirements as specified in the xAPI specification (see References)

-An Assignable Unit must not implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.
+An Assignable Unit MUST NOT implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.

 <a name="lms_conformance"></a>
 ##4.2 Learning Management Systems (LMS)

-A LMS must conform to all LRS requirements as specified in the XAPI specification (see References)
+A LMS MUST conform to all LRS requirements as specified in the xAPI specification (see References)

 The LMS MUST include the ability to retrieve and show all statements (including attachments and extensions) to a user (with the understanding of scaling permissions/authorization).

 The LMS MUST decode the attachment and make it available as a file with the original MIME type.

-LMS systems must conform to all requirements listed in Section 6 – LMS Requirements.
+LMS systems MUST conform to all requirements listed in Section 6 – LMS Requirements.

-The LMS must not implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.
+The LMS MUST NOT implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.